-Analysis: In AY 2016-2017, the ideal target of 97% was met, as 100% of students received approval of their final document.
+Analysis: In AY 2017-2018, the ideal target of 97% was met, as 100% of students received approval of their final document.
 This analysis gives evidence that students can demonstrate the ability to conduct research, comprehend scholarly readings, and apply this knowledge in a large-scale scholarly document.
-Student learning is taking place, and the pilot approach of having several graduate faculty members guiding the student through assignments and, ultimately, through drafts of their final research document is working well.
-The plan of action for 2017-2018 was to fully implement the use of graduate faculty and to meet with the graduate faculty each August to underscore the importance of the individual attention each graduate student gets from his major professor and committee.
+Student learning is taking place, and the approach of several graduate faculty members guiding the student through assignments and, ultimately, through drafts of their final research document is working well.
+The plan of action was to meet with the graduate faculty each August to underscore the importance of the individual attention each graduate student gets from his major professor and committee.
 This model is working for student learning, so the faculty feel it is important that the standards aren't relaxed and that we continue to challenge students in this area.

-This year's (AY 2017-2018) results are also 100% of students receiving approval of their final document.
-In meeting with the Graduate Faculty, the standards were made more appropriate, and the result followed with the same results as the previous year.
+In comparison, this year's (AY 2018-2019) results are 87% of students receiving approval of their final document.
+One student of 8 did not complete the document, but it is In Progress, with plans to complete Fall 2019.
+While the percentage dropped in this AY, there is not strong reason for concern at this point.
+In meeting with the Graduate Faculty, the standards remained the same, and the result followed with the same results as the previous year.
 The analysis reflects the consistency of the advising model for the Master of Music degree and gives evidence that student learning is occurring.
 In continuously striving to improve, the graduate faculty have discussed adding more graduate faculty members in the department to more evenly distribute committee assignments.
 This will ensure that faculty have adequate time to devote to the individual student.
-In addition, the Coordinator of Graduate Studies plans to give a Professional Development session for the graduate music faculty in August 2018 to strengthen the understanding of graduate committee responsibilities and expectations.
-It is important that the important work of guiding the music graduate students be divided between faculty.
+In addition, the Coordinator of Graduate Studies plans to give a Professional Development session for the graduate music faculty in August 2019 to strengthen the understanding of graduate committee responsibilities and expectations.
+It is important that the vital work of guiding the music graduate students be divided between faculty.